A TWO-YEAR, INTERNATIONAL MASTER'S PROGRAMME

 If so, the Master’s programme in Spatial Engineering at the University of Twente may be just up your street.
 Check out the study programme or find out more about why you should choose Spatial Engineering at the University of Twente.

 Spatial Engineering is a new master’s programme.
 The University of Twente is still in the process of having the programme officially accredited and registered.
-We expect to have the programme officially accredited and registered before the first Spatial Engineers will graduate in 2019!
-Therefore we are pleased to announce that registration for September 2017 is open!
+We expect to have the programme officially accredited and registered in early 2018!